Edwards has 41 and the Timberwolves win the first of 2 against the Blazers 121-109

 Rudy Gobert added 16 points and 15 rebounds for his sixth straight double-double.
 Karl-Anthony Towns, who had foul trouble early, finished with 13 points for the Western Conference-leading Timberwolves.

-Deandre Ayton had 22 points and 16 rebounds for the Blazers, who host Minnesota again on Thursday night.
+Deandre Ayton had 22 points and 16 rebounds for the Blazers, who lost their fifth straight.
+Portland hosts Minnesota again on Thursday night.

 The Timberwolves built a 14-point first-half lead, but the Blazers whittled away at it, coming within 62-60 in the third quarter before Edwards’ 3-pointer capped a 10-2 run that stretched Minnesota’s lead to 72-62.

-Jerami Grant’s 3-pointer tied it at 73 but Portland couldn’t get in front and Minnesota led 84-83 going into the final period.
+Jerami Grant’s 3-pointer tied it at 73 but Minnesota led 84-83 going into the final period.
+Portland briefly took a narrow lead early in the fourth on free throws when Scoot Henderson was fouled on a 3-point attempt, but Minnesota reestablished control.

 The Blazers, who are rebuilding following the offseason departure of Damian Lillard, have struggled with minor injuries.
 Starting guard Anfernee Simons returned against the Timberwolves after missing a game with a left ankle sprain.

 Edwards had 18 points in the first quarter alone as Minnesota built a 37-25 lead.
-Towns picked up his third foul with 1:43 left in the quarter and went to the bench.
-It was Edwards’ 20th game this season with at least 30 points.
+But Towns picked up his third foul with 1:43 left in the quarter and went to the bench.

 Simons’ 3-pointer closed the gap to 46-40 midway through the second quarter but Minnesota held a 59-51 lead at the half.